mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 We showed how Docker and Docker Compose can be used to automate the configuration and deployment of TangoJS-based applications.
 Each component of the system was running in its own isolated container.
-Such approach allows one to use the same environment for development and production, reduces the effort needed to perform the deployments or upgrades and facilitates the maintenance of application's environment (including a database).
+Such an approach enables to use the same environment for development and production, reduces the effort needed to perform the deployments or upgrades and facilitates the maintenance of application's environment (including a database).

+TODO future work

 # References